utelecon/utelecon.github.io/src/pages/en/notice/2024/02-utac-auth-improvement.md

 ---
-title: System changes to the authentication infrastructure of UTokyo Account
+title: System Changes to the Authentication Infrastructure of UTokyo Account
 ---

 On 12 March 2024 (scheduled), several system changes will be applied to the authentication infrastructure of UTokyo Account.
 These changes are designed to facilitate the mandatory use of multi-factor authentication for UTokyo Account.
 For more information on the mandatory use of multi-factor authentication, please refer to "[Multi-Factor Authentication is Mandatory for UTokyo Account](/en/notice/2024/mfa100-schedule)”.